Complete quantum-inspired framework for computational fluid dynamics: Conclusions and Outlook

 \section{Conclusions and Outlook}

 We have presented a complete, quantum-inspired framework for CFD based on matrix-product states (MPSs).
-Our solver supersedes previous works in that it incorporates immersed objects of diverse geometries, with non-trivial boundary conditions, and can retrieve the solution directly from the compressed MPS encoding, i.e. without ever passing through the expensive dense-vector representation.
-For a mesh of size $2^N$, both the memory and the runtime scale linearly in $N$ and polynomially in the bond dimension $\rchi$.
-The bond dimension grows with the complexity of the geometry in question.
-Nevertheless, we observe our toolbox to handle highly non-trivial geometries using remarkably low bond dimensions and number of parameters.
-For instance, the most challenging case we consider is a wing airfoil for a mesh of $2^{19}=524288$ pixels with open boundary conditions.
-Our machinery accurately captures the corresponding flows with MPSs of $N=19$ bits, $\rchi=45$, and a total of 18800 parameters.
-This constitutes an impressive 27.9$\times$ compression, for each spatial component of the velocity, for the pressure, and also for the vorticity.
+Our solver supersedes previous works in that it incorporates immersed objects of diverse geometries, with non-trivial boundary conditions, and can retrieve the solution directly from the compressed MPS encoding, i.e. without passing through the expensive dense-vector representation.
+For a mesh of size $2^N$, both memory and runtime scale linearly in $N$ and polynomially in the bond dimension $\rchi$.
+The latter grows with the complexity of the geometry in question.
+Nevertheless, we showed that our toolbox can handle highly non-trivial geometries using not only moderate $\rchi$ but also remarkably low parameter numbers.
+For instance, the most challenging flow simulation considered is for a wing airfoil in a mesh of $2^{19}$ pixels.
+Our machinery accurately captures the flows with MPSs of $N=19$ bits, $\rchi=45$, and a total of 18800 parameters (27.9X compression).
+In turn, it can also accurately represent a cylinder in a mesh of $2^{30}$ cells with an MPS of $N=30$, $\rchi=30$, and a total of 24200 parameters: an astonishing compression of more than 44360X.